iovis/peerflixrb/README.md

 ## Usage

-Pass a string with what you want to watch and it will try to fetch the file and play it through peerflix:
+Pass a string with what you want to watch and it will search KAT with your query and present you with the first 5 results for you to choose.
+The file selected will then be sent to **peerflix**.

-    $ peerflixrb suits s05e12
+    $ peerflixrb Suits s05e12

+If you prefer to autoplay the first matched result, use the ```-y``` flag:

+    $ peerflixrb -y Archer s07e02

 You can play the video with subtitles with the ```-s``` option (Default: English).
 It will try and find the best match in [Addic7ed](http://www.addic7ed.com/).